-Damper operation was tested and adjusted prior to shipping at 80 PSI (5.51 bars).
-If damper air adjustment is necessary, locate the flow control valve and make the necessary adjustments as noted below.
+Although the steam damper operation was tested and adjusted prior to shipping at 80 PSI (5.51 bars), steam damper operation must be checked before the dryer is put into operation.
+Refer to page 34 for instructions to check steam damper system operation.
+If steam damper adjustment is necessary, locate the flow control valve and make the necessary adjustments as noted below.

-I. PREPARATION FOR OPERATION AND START-UP
+I. PREPARATION FOR OPERATION/START-UP